yairm210/Unciv/docs/uniques.md

 #### Hidden until [amount] social policy branches have been completed
 Example: "Hidden until [20] social policy branches have been completed"

 Applicable to: Building, Unit

-#### Not displayed as an available construction without [buildingName/tech/resource/policy]
-Example: "Not displayed as an available construction without [buildingName/tech/resource/policy]"

-Applicable to: Building, Unit